Quality control of assembled genomes

 Example 4 - Creating weights

-Also produces a box plot of the distribution of weights for each marker gene.
+Also produces a violin plot of the distribution of weights for each marker gene.